PySimpleSQL/pysimplesql/README.md

     else:
         print(f'This event ({event}) is not yet handled.')
 ```
-Notice the naming convention of the PySimpleGUI™ contrl keys in the example above.
-They are in the format of "Event.table_name.event_type".
-This is so that the Automatic event mapping of PySimpleSql will handle these.
-Valid event_types include: Insert, Save, Delete, First, Previous, Next, Last and Search.
+Notice the metadata use in the navigation buttons above.
+This is so that the Automatic event mapping of **pysimplesql** will handle these.
+Valid event_types can be found right at the start of the pysimplesql.py file.

-Peeling this back further, you can rewrite the same without the special naming convention used by the automatic event mapper, and instead name the keys however you would like, then manually map them in the event mapper...
+Peeling this back further, you can rewrite the same without the special metadata used by the automatic event mapper, then manually map them in the event mapper yourself...

 ```python
 #!/usr/bin/python3